MatuaDoc/OnslowCollege.github.io/12dtc/projman/assessment.md

 # Problem statements

-You are to select ONE of the problem statements to use in the development of your prototype.
+You are to select ONE of the problem statements to use in the development of your outcome.

-With teacher approval, you may propose your own project.

-## Option 1: Attractiveness of uncertain reward
+## Option 1: Uncertain reward test

 You will develop an educational game, on a topic of your choice, with an "uncertain reward".
 In other words, it should contain an element of chance — the player could win something or lose something at each step.